meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Findings & interpretations

-These sections contain claims and numbers that I don&rsquo;t remember where I read, so it&rsquo;s quite open to be updated.
-When I update these, I&rsquo;ll see if my [beliefs](#org31fbebe) need updating.
+These sections contain claims and numbers that I don&rsquo;t remember where I read, so it needs updating.
+After that, I&rsquo;ll see if my [beliefs](#org31fbebe) need updating.

 <a id="org72ad6bf"></a>